Where to exchange money in Prague and how much?

 How much money should you exchange?

 If you prefer cash in Prague and don´t want to pay by card at all, one person should have around 2500 CZK / pp / day.
 To cover all meals, drinks, tickets, basic grocery.
 This is equal to approx. 100 euro.
 But of course, it also depends on your standards.
-Below is an example of what you can buy here for 100 euro.
+Here is an example of what you can purchase for 100 euros.

-Examples of what you can buy in Prague for approx. 100 euro / 2500 CZK during one day
+Breakdown of what you can purchase in Prague for around 100 euros / 2500 CZK

-Entrance ticket to Prague Castle interiors (450 CZK),
+Entrance ticket to the interiors of Prague Castle (450 CZK)

-Mineral water from a supermarket – Albert, Billa, Lidl (20 CZK),
+Mineral water from supermarkets such as Albert, Billa, or Lidl (20 CZK)

-Nice dinner with a dessert and two glasses of wine (1000 CZK)
+Delightful dinner featuring dessert and two glasses of wine (1000 CZK)

 What if you exchange money in Prague at a bad place and get scammed?

 If you get ripped off at some unfair exchange office and you find it out later, according to Czech law, within the timeframe of 3 hours, you can be refunded at the place of transaction.
-You just need the original receipt.
-Don´t be afraid and ask your money back.
+You just need the original receipt and make sure there is time of the purchase!
+Don´t be afraid and ask your money back if you were scammed.
 It’s your right.
-Or ask for help the police!
+If the incident occurs shortly before the closing time, there’s no need to panic.
+The receipt remains valid and does not expire after three hours; the countdown pauses until the office reopens.
+You can return the next morning, immediately once they are open again.

 Watch out – some bank notes can be expired!